Q: What do you call an organic compound with an attitude?

 - University of Toronto

-Sample employers for recent Biomed graduates include:
+Sample employers for recent BME graduates include:

 - Baylis Medical